anuragmishracse/audio_emotion_analysis/README.md

 The objective of this project is to predict the emotion present in any audio file/signal.

 ##Requirements:
 1. Anaconda - This installs python along with most popular python libraries including sklearn.
-If not already install, install it from https://www.continuum.io/downloads .
+If not already installed, install it from https://www.continuum.io/downloads .
 2. python_speech_features
 3. pyaudio